 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: MIXED

 In reviewing EIC there is a mix of real science news from credible sources and then many news stories that are junk science.
-Eic rejects the consensus of science regarding the safety of GMO’s.
+EIC rejects the consensus of science regarding the safety of GMOs.
 They also promote miracle natural health cures such as this.
-Lastly, the primary source they seem to rely on for most of the quackery is from Natural News, which is a well know purveyor of pseudoscience and conspiracy theories.
+Lastly, the primary source they seem to rely on for most of the quackery is Natural News, which is a well known purveyor of pseudoscience and conspiracy theories.

 - Butchers just cut cancer out of diseased meat and sell the rest of the contaminated carcass. – False